PatrickMoraisN/devWall-Project/README.md

 ---
 # :monocle_face: About
-This project was developed with the intention of being a currency conversion wallet using an API.
+This project was proposed by Trybe, it was developed with the intention of being a currency conversion wallet using an API.
 <br />

 ---